-EPA Administrator Christie Whitman will address the Friday, Oct.
-19 luncheon plenary of the 11th Annual Conference of the Society of Environmental Journalists in Portland, Oregon.Topics on the Beat:
+You can still register for the 11th Annual Conference of the Society of Environmental Journalists, which will be held Oct.
+17-21, 2001, in downtown Portland, Oregon.Topics on the Beat:

 While the tourism industry has grown exponentially in recent years, it plummeted in the wake of Sept.
 11 -- evidence of tourism's vulnerability.Topics on the Beat:

 Although the US food supply remains among the safest in the world, it also remains a point of vulnerability to terrorist attack.

 Is the air inside airplane cabins unhealthful?
 Federal Aviation Administration should undertake rigorous research to better identify problems and solutions.Topics on the Beat:

 The Bush administration seems poised to accept the testing of potentially toxic pesticides on human subjects -- a practice that has raised ethical concerns.Topics on the Beat: